protobufjs/protobuf.js/cli/lib/tsd-jsdoc/README.md

 protobuf.js fork of tsd-jsdoc
 =============================

-This is a slightly modified and restructured version of [tsd-jsdoc](https://github.com/englercj/tsd-jsdoc) for use with protobuf.js, parked here so we can process issues and pull requests.
+This is a modified version of [tsd-jsdoc](https://github.com/englercj/tsd-jsdoc) v1.0.1 for use with protobuf.js, parked here so we can process issues and pull requests.
+The ultimate goal is to switch back to the a recent version of tsd-jsdoc once it meets our needs.

 Options
 -------